VisiumCH/dvc-workshop/README.md

 ```
 dvc remote add -d <remote-name> gs://<bucket-name>/<folder-name>
 ```
-with `<bucket-name>`being dvc-workshop-cache.
+with `<bucket-name>` being dvc-workshop-cache and `<folder-name>` your SCIPER number.
 You can name the remote as you please but let's agree on calling it dvc-workshop.

+You can look at the effect of this command in the config file under __.dvc__.

 #### D. Piecing it together: